barbushin/javascript-errors-notifier/README.md

 ## Contribution

 * Check [Issues](https://github.com/barbushin/javascript-errors-notifier/issues) page for feature requests.
-* Please keep original code style: use `tab` for indention, and all other spacing & braces formatting like in original.
+* Please keep original code style: use `tab` for indention, and all other spacing & braces formatting same as in original.
 * Test your code twice :) Thank you!

 ## Recommended